-Some landlords require you to have renters insurance, but even if it's not required, renters insurance is still a good idea.
-What is renters insurance and why is it important?
+Some property managers require you to have renters insurance, but even if it's not required, renters insurance is still a good idea.

-Tenants use renters insurance to cover the costs of personal property in the case that it is damaged or stolen.
-Your landlord's insurance covers the building and land property and its repairs if there's damage, but it doesn't protect your belongings.
-Coverage for your personal property is your responsibility as a renter.
+Your property manager's insurance covers the building and land property and their repairs if there's damage, but it doesn't protect your belongings.
+Renters insurance is what covers the costs of your personal property if it is damaged or stolen, and obtaining this insurance coverage is your responsibility as a renter.

 Renters insurance is designed to help you recover from a loss of personal property without financial hardship, and insurance policies are available for specific items and situations.